 - how well it meets the criteria;

 - how it compares to other applications;

 - whether it provides value for money;

-- whether it ensures a reasonable spread of projects across priority sectors, as identified in the India Economic Strategy.
+- whether it ensures a reasonable spread of projects across priority sectors, as identified in the Comprehensive Strategic Partnership and in these guidelines.

-Shortlisted applicants will be required to present their proposal to the AIC board by video link.
+Shortlisted applicants may be required to present their proposal to the AIC Board by video link.
 Should you be shortlisted we will contact you to make arrangements.